-Starting November 16, it will be easier for you to log in to view your account information on principal.com.
-We’re also updating how we secure your account, so we can continue to keep your information safe and secure.
+It is now easier for you to log in to view your account information on principal.com.
+And, we updated how we secure your account, so we can continue to keep your information safe and secure.

-You’ll no longer need to choose a log in type when logging into principal.com.
-After the changes take place, you’ll simply click the log in button and enter your username and password.
+You no longer need to choose a login type when logging into principal.com.
+You simply click log in and enter your username and password.

 So, what does it really mean?

-If you previously set up 2-factor authentication and registered both a mobile number and personal email, personal email will be removed as an option.
-Why?
-It’s not nearly secure as other methods we will be offering.
-Starting November 16, you will still have your mobile number as an option to receive verification codes by text, and you’ll be able add voice call or an authenticator app as alternate or back-up options.
+If you previously set up 2-factor authentication and registered both a mobile number and personal email, personal email has automatically been removed from your settings as an option for receiving verification codes.
+Keep in mind, we still have your mobile number registered to receive verification codes by text and you’ll be able add voice call or an authenticator app as alternate or back-up options.

-If you haven’t set-up 2-factor authentication yet, the first time you login after November 16, you will need to provide a mobile number to receive texts, a phone number to receive a code by voice, or register an authenticator app.
-We will use that information to send you a verification code in certain situations, such as if suspicious activity has been identified, if you forgot your password, or you are logging in from a computer or device you’ve never used to log in before.
+If you haven't set-up 2-factor authentication yet, the next time you log in you will need to register to receive verification codes by text, voice or an authenticator app.
+We will send you a verification code in certain situations, such as if suspicious activity has been identified, if you forgot your password or you are logging in from a computer or device you’ve never used to log in before.
 If you register multiple options, you will choose which way you want us to send the verification code each time it’s needed.
-Verification codes will replace the need for security questions and answers.
+Verification codes will replace online security questions and answers.